Betteshanger Park: Wildlife

+Priority Habitats at the Park include Reedbeds and Open Mosaic Habitat on Previously developed land.
+This is a scarce habitat in the Dover District and supports Lizard Orchids and a wide range of other plants and invertebrates..
+Other important habitats include ponds, scrub, hedgerows and trees.

 Activities

 The park provides many activities including walking, cycling, fossil hunting, duathlon (running and cycling), orienteering and geocaching.
 Families can also enjoy the play area (close to the visitor centre and car park).